 8041 Harper Avenue,

-The Eastown Theatre was one of Detroit’s great neighborhood theaters.
-It opened originally in 1930 for the Wisper & Westman circuit.
+The Eastown Theatre was one of Detroit’s great neighborhood theatres, located to the northeast of the city near Hamtramck.
+It opened originally October 1, 1931 for the Wisper-Wetsman Theaters circuit.
 It was mainly a movie house, though it did have a small stage and did occasionally host stage shows as well in its early years.

 Its decor was a mixture of Renaissance Revival styles, including Spanish and Italian with Baroque and Neo-Classic elements as well.
 The auditorium, which included a large balcony, originally sat just under 2,500.
 It was designed by the firm of V.J.
 Waier & Co.

 Though the Eastown Theatre closed as a movie house during the mid-1960’s, its second life was just beginning, for which it would be much better known, as one of Detroit’s premiere rock venues.

 Beginning in 1969, the list of performers on the Eastown Theatre’s stage reads like a who’s-who of rock and roll of that era.
 Alice Cooper, the Doors, Pink Floyd, Jefferson Airplane, Bob Seger, Jethro Tull and the Grateful Dead are just a few of the bands who played here between 1969 and 1973.